juxt/yada/dev/resources/user-manual.md

 It could be argued that Pedestal is tuned more towards pragmatic development of useable APIs, rather than yada's prioritisation on HTTP compliance.
-Both are very much targetted for use in the kinds of real-world production systems we build at JUXT.
+Both are very much targetted for use in the kinds of real-world production systems we build at JUXT, and we have deployed Pedestal successfully in numerous projects.

 There are, however, numerous stylistic difference between the two libraries which come down to personal choice.